Peanut Butter Pie Recipe with Chocolate Ganache Topping

 Looking for the best peanut butter pie recipe?
 This no-bake dessert combines a silky peanut butter filling, Oreo cookie crust, and rich chocolate ganache.
 Learn the history of peanut butter pie, get step-by-step instructions, fun Halloween decorating tips, and storage ideas.

 This recipe makes a show-stopping but incredibly easy dessert that’s rich and sweet & salty, but not overly fussy.
-A great pie for beginner bakers, peanut butter pie is perfect for Halloween parties, fall potlucks, or any time you’re craving the unbeatable combination of chocolate and peanut butter.
-If you’re looking for a peanut butter pie recipe that balances nostalgic candy-bar flavor with homemade charm, this one delivers.
+A great pie for beginner bakers, peanut butter pie is perfect as a Halloween pie, fall dessert, or any time you’re craving the unbeatable combination of chocolate and peanut butter.

 a slice of no bake peanut butter pie in an oreo crust with a ganache topping on a floral plate